Claude Code Source Leak — What npm's Forgotten Source Map Reveals About Its Next Moves

 “You are operating UNDERCOVER in a PUBLIC/OPEN-SOURCE repository.
 Your commit messages, PR titles, and PR bodies MUST NOT contain ANY Anthropic-internal information.
 Do not blow your cover.”

-And there’s no kill switch — if the system can’t confirm you’re in an Anthropic internal repo, undercover mode defaults to on.
+And there’s no kill switch — if the system can’t confirm the current repo is Anthropic-internal, undercover mode defaults to on.

 The logic checks out.
 If an Anthropic engineer uses Claude Code to help fix a bug in the Linux kernel or React, having “Co-authored-by: Claude” show up in the commit message would be… awkward.
 So they built a “fingerprint eraser.”